sameersbn/docker-redmine/README.md

 I have only tested standard gmail and google apps login.
 I expect that the currently provided configuration parameters should be sufficient for most users.
 If this is not the case, then please let me know.

+Similary you can configure receiving emails using the `IMAP_` configuration options.
+Please refer [Available Configuration Parameters](#available-configuration-parameters) for details.
+When receiving emails is enabled users can comment on issues by replying to emails.

+*P.S.
+The receiving emails feature is only available in versions greater than `2.6.6`, `3.0.4` and `3.1.0`.
+Refer the [Changelog](Changelog.md) for details.*

 ### SSL

 Access to the redmine application can be secured using SSL so as to prevent unauthorized access.
 While a CA certified SSL certificate allows for verification of trust via the CA, a self signed certificates can also provide an equal level of trust verification as long as each client takes some additional steps to verify the identity of your website.
 I will provide instructions on achieving this towards the end of this section.